trufflesuite/truffle/packages/truffle/README.md

 ```
 $ npm install -g truffle
 ```
+_ _Note: To avoid any strange permissions errors, we recommend using nvm._ _
 ### Quick Usage

 For a default set of contracts and tests, run the following within an empty project directory: